KhronosGroup/Vulkan-ValidationLayers/docs/error_messages.md

 1. Use the default callback (provided by the validation layers)
 2. Use a custom callback (more details below)

-By default, the Validation Layers will format the message for you, but it is possible for the user to provide their own `PFN_vkDebugUtilsMessengerCallbackEXT` and parse the data from `VkDebugUtilsMessengerCallbackDataEXT` in a way they prefer.
+By default, the Validation Layers will format the `VkDebugUtilsMessengerCallbackDataEXT` struct for you and print to the following to the OS-dependent standard output (`stdout`, `logcat`, `OutputDebugString`, etc):

-The default error message will look like:

 > Validation Error: [ VUID-vkCmdSetScissor-firstScissor-00593 ] | MessageID = 0x603fac6b
 >